yizhong1998/Homework1/README.md

 # Instructions

 ## 0. Clone this repo to your own computer.
 **Do not push or publish any of your code until the assignment is due**.
-It's important that your code is private until everyone has turned in the assignment.
+It's important that your fork is private to keep your code confidential until everyone has turned in the assignment.
+Firstly, you need to fork the repo on your own account.
+Secondly, open the project on your own acoount on github and clone it.
+You need to click 'code'(next to the 'add file' bottom), and copy the address under 'HTTPS'.
+Thirdly, open pycharm and click 'Get from VSC' and paste the address at url.
+You'll get all things on your pycharm.
 Once you've cloned to your computer, open the main project folder in PyCharm and complete the following:
 * You will need to add a virtual environment for this project.
 Do this by clicking on the "Python" version text at the lower-right hand side of your screen (below), and add a virtual environment (Python 3.9) using "add interpereter".
 This should add a 'venv' directory to your project.
   ![interpreter click](www/click_for_interpreter.png)
 * Use pip (Terminal, not Python Console) to install the modules: *dash*, *plotly*, *pandas* and *ib_insync*.